 Section Scheduling.
-Since the task model is dynamic-i.e., when threads will arrive at nodes, and how many sections a thread will have are statically unknown, future scheduling events2 such as new thread arrivals cannot be considered at a scheduling event.
-Thus, section schedules must be constructed on the system nodes solely exploiting the current system knowledge.
-Since the primary scheduling objective is to maximize the total thread accrued utility, a reasonable heuristic is a "greedy" strategy at each node: Favor "high return" thread sections over low return ones, and complete as many of them as possible before thread termination times, as early as possible (since TUFs are non-increasing).
+Since the task model is dynamic-i.e., when threads will arrive at nodes, how many sections a thread will have, which set of resources will be needed by which threads, the length of time for which those resources will be needed, and the order of accessing the resources are all statically unknown, future scheduling events (e.g., new thread arrivals, resource requests, time constraint changes, thread execution time changes) cannot be considered at a scheduling event.
+Thus, section schedules must be constructed on the system nodes by solely exploiting the current system knowledge.

+Since the primary scheduling objective is to maximize the total thread accrued utility, a reasonable heuristic is a "greedy" strategy at each node: favor "high return" thread sections over low return ones, and complete as many of them as possible before thread termination times, as early as possible (since TUFs considered here are non-increasing).

-The potential utility that can be accrued by executing a thread section on a node defines a measure of that section's "return on investment."
-We measure this using a metric called the Potential Utility Density (or PUD) originally introduced in [5].
-On a node, a thread section's PUD measures the utility that can be accrued per unit time by immediately executing the section on the node.
+The potential utility that can be accrued by executing a section on a node defines a measure of that section's "return on investment."
+We measure this using a metric called the Potential Utility Density (or PUD) originally introduced in [12].
+On a node, a section's PUD measures the utility that can be accrued per unit time by executing the section and those section(s) that it (directly or transitively) depends upon for locked resources.